PyCQA/redbaron/docs/tuto.rst

     red.find("print")
     red.find_all("int")

-Then, you can pass as many keyword arguments as you want, those keywords arguments will test the attributes of the node and select it if all attributes
+Then, you can pass as many keyword arguments as you want.
+They will filter the returned list on the attributes of the node and keep only those matching all attributes:
-match:

 .. ipython:: python